lbaw-admin/lbaw-laravel-2017-18/README.md

 ### 3) Database and Models

-To acess the database, we will use the query builder capabilities of [Eloquent](https://laravel.com/docs/5.5/eloquent) but the initial database seeding will still be done using raw SQL (the script that creates the tables can be found in *resources/sql/seed.sql*).
+To access the database, we will use the query builder capabilities of [Eloquent](https://laravel.com/docs/5.5/eloquent) but the initial database seeding will still be done using raw SQL (the script that creates the tables can be found in *resources/sql/seed.sql*).

     $card = Card::find($id);